Data Centers in Cuernavaca

 Market Access, Business & Tax Climate

 Tax Advantage For Data Centers: Mexico offers specific financial incentives to encourage technology infrastructure investment.
-A notable program includes a development bank credit package for data center construction, which can significantly lower the initial capital expenditure for new builds.
+The government has provided development bank credit packages for new data center builds, which can significantly lower the capital expenditure for operators and their clients.

 Natural Disaster Risk

-Cuernavaca has a moderate natural disaster risk profile, with an overall INFORM Risk score of 4.9 out of 10 as of September 2025.
-The primary environmental threats are driven by specific, high-impact hazards requiring careful facility planning and structural resilience.
+Cuernavaca has a moderate natural disaster risk profile, with an overall INFORM score of 4.9 out of 10 as of September 2025.
+The assessment indicates that while the overall risk is manageable, specific hazards warrant consideration in infrastructure design and business continuity planning.